-- chronic neutrophilic leukaemia – a rare type of leukaemia affecting neutrophils, a type of white blood cell which help us fight bacterial and viral infections
+- chronic neutrophilic leukaemia (CNL) - a rare type of blood cancer affecting neutrophils, a type of white blood cell which help us fight bacterial and viral infections

 - chronic eosinophilic leukaemia not otherwise specified (NOS) - this affects the eosinophils, a white blood cell which is involved in allergic reactions and used to fight parasites

-There are also very rare disorders that do not fall into any of the groups above and that the World Health Organisation group together as 'MPN which is not classified'.
+There are also very rare myeloproliferative neoplasms that do not fall into any of the groups above.
+The World Health Organisation group together as 'MPN which is not classified'.